Jm-Chxn/cmpt272ERproject/README.md

  - For markers convenience, we have included a "Add Random" & "Remove Random" button to quickly test the functionality.

  - The password to remove and mark emergencies is: `cmpt272`

+ - To see details, mark as resolved, or delete, click the three dots in the side of the emergency on the table